-Love the morning Sun rays!
+Love the morning Sun rays when we were Hiking Gunung Belumut!
 It was also how my heart was fluttering at the thought of another hike.
-We attempted to hike Gunung Belumut last Saturday, our first 1000m mountain 🙂
+Gunung Belumut is our first 1000m mountain 🙂

 Before this, our highest peak is Gunung Panti.